solana-labs/solana/docs/src/wallet-guide/apps.md

 Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

+## Zelcore

+[Zelcore](https://zelcore.io) is a multi-currency wallet now supporting SOL and all Solana tokens (SPL).
+Each Zelcore account has 3 separate addresses for each asset.
+Store, transact, connect to dapps, and (soon) DEX trade in a single app and hold SOL tokens alongside BTC, ETH, and 270+ other cryptos.

+Zelcore is available for [Desktop](https://zelcore.io), [iOS](https://apps.apple.com/us/app/zelcore/id1436296839), and [Android](https://play.google.com/store/apps/details?id=com.zelcash.zelcore&hl=en_US&gl=US).
+One account for all your cryptos, all your devices.

+Zelcore also uses a custom Sollet-based wallet adapter solution so users can connect to all their dapps with a single browser tab to keep things tidy.

+__**DEVS**__: integrate Zelcore wallet into your products by implementing Sollet solution using "link.zelcore.io" as connection URL.

+### Zelcore Wallet Security
+Zelcore utilizes a username/password schema to derive private keys for all assets.
+Security layers include blockchain-based 2FA PIN, mobile device biometrics, and passphrases to allow users to set up as much or as little security as they like.
+All hashing functions done on-device, and no login/account info is stored nor transmitted off your device.
+The private keys only exist on-device while logged in, upon logging out there is no digital footprint left of your PKs.

+**Treat your username, password, d2FA PIN, passphrases, etc. with utmost care, just like your private keys.
+Never give these to anyone!**

 ## Exodus

 Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.